 R.C.M.
 921, Deliberations and voting on findings was amended to reflect MJA 2016’s provision that findings be by a vote of at least three-fourths of the members.

 Pt.
 IV, ¶ 20, Art.
-93a—Prohibited activities with military recruit or trainee by person in position of special trust was added to reflect the new offense of “Prohibited activities with military recruit or trainee by person in position of special trust” and to prescribe the maximum punishment for the offense.
+93a—Prohibited activities with military recruit or trainee by a person in position of special trust was added to reflect the new offense of “Prohibited activities with military recruit or trainee by a person in position of special trust” and to prescribe the maximum punishment for the offense.

 Pt.
 IV, ¶ 40, Art.
 106a—wearing unauthorized insignia, decoration, badge, ribbon, device, or lapel button was amended to adjust the maximum punishment for wearing certain medals or awards without authority.

 Pt.
 IV, ¶ 43, Art.
 108—Military property of United States—Loss, damage, destruction, or wrongful disposition was amended to reflect that, for purposes of the offense of loss, damage, destruction, or wrongful disposition of military property, ammunition is included within the phrase “firearms and explosives” and to adjust the value at which the maximum authorized punishment is enhanced.